Feature #3920

 And also I found a good article about http authentication: HTTP Authentication and Feed Security

-Updated by Holger Winkelmann 9 months ago
+Updated by Holger Winkelmann over 14 years ago

 what about API login returns a session token which will be used by further requests ?

-Updated by Katsunori Kanda 9 months ago
+Updated by Katsunori Kanda over 14 years ago

 Holger Winkelmann wrote: